-6 To rephrase, sequential financing refers to group-loans that are staggered within the same round, whereas contingent renewal implies that the selection of the recipient group is history dependent.
+6To rephrase, sequential financing refers to group-loans that are staggered within the same round, whereas contingent renewal implies that the selection of the recipient group is history dependent.

-7 In fact, in a study of group-lending in Guatemala, Wydick (1999) finds that, for groups located in rural areas, group pressures play an important role in ensuring loan repayment.
+7In fact, in a study of group-lending in Guatemala, Wydick (1999) finds that for groups located in rural areas, group pressures play an important role in ensuring loan repayment.

-8 According to Rahman (1999), women are specially sensitive to such admonishments.
+8According to Rahman (1999), women are specially sensitive to such admonishments.

-others.
-Given that such interdependence is a key implication of joint liability, the question naturally arises as to whether, in such situations, the joint liability assumption can be interpreted as a convenient shortcut to the descriptively more realistic case of sequential financing with contingent renewal?
+tial financing with contingent renewal?
 Our analysis allows us to identify conditions under which such a static approach may or may not generate the correct results, in particular regarding the nature of group-formation.

 We build a simple infinite-horizon dynamic model based on social capital, moral hazard and endogenous group-formation.
 There are many borrowers, all of whom have access to two projects where the first one has a verifiable income, but no private benefit (non-verifiable), while the second one has a private benefit, but no verifiable income.
-Thus there is a moral hazard problem.9 The borrowers are heterogenous, so that some borrowers (denoted the S type) have access to social capital, while the others (denoted the N type) do not.
-For an S type borrower, social penalty involves the withdrawal of this social capital whenever default by this borrower harms the other group-members.
+Thus there is a moral hazard problem.
+The borrowers are heterogenous, so that some borrowers (denoted the S type) have access to social capital, while the others (denoted the N type) do not.
+For an S type borrower, social penalty involves the withdrawal of this social capital whenever default by this borrower harms the other group members.
 The bank prefers the first project (when it can recoup its initial investment), while at least the N type borrowers prefer the second one.
-Hence, the bank may be unwilling to lend at all.
+Hence the bank may be unwilling to lend at all.

-There is endogenous group-formation whereby, prior to the actual lending, the borrowers form groups of size two among themselves.10 The key issue is whether there will be positive assortative matching or negative, i.e. whether group-formation will be homogenous or not.
+There is endogenous group formation whereby, prior to the actual lending, the borrowers form groups of size two among themselves.
+10 The key issue is whether there will be positive assortative matching or negative, i.e. whether group-formation will be homogenous, or not.